Share this Article

 But I was facing some personal hardships because of Covid, and felt that there was still some uncertainty to come.
 It was terrifying to see how at the drop of a hat, NYC has experienced rampant unemployment, furloughs, and pay cuts.
 At the time, I was paying rent from when the market was much stronger.
 I knew committing to a 12-month lease was a risk, so I wanted my rent to reflect its new market value.
 Since I work in the financial sphere, I know that typically when someone takes a risk on an investment, there’s some sort of benefit.
 That’s when I started to do my research.

 [Editor's Note: Brick Underground's Inside Stories features first-person accounts of dramatic, real-life New York City real estate experiences.
 We respect all requests for anonymity.
-This article was originally published in July 2020.
-We are presenting it again here as part of our summer Best of Brick week.]
+An earlier version of this post was published in July 2020.
+We are presenting it again here as part of our holiday Best of Brick week.]

 I logged onto StreetEasy and saw a pattern emerge: Many similar apartments in Brooklyn that were previously renting at the same rent that I paid were slowly being discounted to an average of 8 to 10 percent.
 Also, some were offering concessions like a month or two free.
 Since there were so many cheaper rentals on the market, I also considered how long some apartments were staying vacant, and calculated that loss.